vck3000/ProAvalon/README.md

 ### Docker limitations

-When a new npm package is installed in `packages/backend` or `packages/frontend`, the docker images must be rebuilt.
+1. When a new npm package is installed in `packages/backend` or `packages/frontend`, the docker images must be rebuilt.
 Since this is a fairly long process, an alternative solution is to enter the docker container and `npm install` a second time.

 ```
 > docker container ls
 > docker exec -it <container_id> /bin/bash
 > ... (`cd` and `npm install --save` package)
 ```

+2. Docker-compose runs with sudo permissions by default, so the `packages/frontend/.next/` and `packages/backend/build/` directories are owned by sudo.
+This means that during the pre-commit hook where it must clean and rebuild the project to ensure it compiles may fail if you do not delete those folders yourself first.
+I will add a helper script to remove these files some time soon.
+If you have a suggestion for how to prevent this problem, I'd love to hear it!

+3. During the integration tests, the docker-compose containers must be brought down first via `docker-compose down` before running the integration tests so that the integration tests can bring up their own required instances.
+Renaming the instances should solve this clash and is on the TODO list!

 ## Overview